PelleJuul/graph-physical-models/juce/readme.md

 * *Connect nodes* add connections between nodes.
   * Click on a node and then on another node to connect them.
   * Hold `shift` to connect nodes continuously.
+* *Add string* add a line of connected nodes
+  * Click somewhere on the canvas to begin drawing a string, click again to finish the string.
 * *Excite nodes*
   * Click on a node to excite it to produce sound.